aevyrie/bevy_mod_raycast/README.md

 A [Bevy](https://github.com/bevyengine/bevy) plugin for ray casting.
 Contributions welcome!

 This plugin makes it simple to create ray casting sources, such as a transform (first person, third person shooter), or screenspace coordinates (mouse picking).
 Rays are shot from these sources every frame using a bevy system, and the intersections are stored in the ray casting source's component.
 Only meshes that you mark with a component will be checked for intersections.
+You can define which ray casting source(s) should interact with which mesh(es) by marking grouped sources and targets with the same type.
+This also provides some functionality to compute the intersection of rays with primitive shapes.

 ## Bevy Version Support